davidvalorwork/portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Tasks

+- Create portfolio module with components more little components the better.
+- The idea it's to have all my skills in this portfolio to find clients, and they must be easy to replicate in another project.
+- Also it's a good idea to work only with the angular docs and tailwindcss docs to use best practices.